AdiY10/AppLearner/README.md

-# AppLearner - WIP
+# AppLearner - Work In Progress

+## Project Overview

-AppLearner is a project that addresses the challenge of accurately estimating resource requirements for workloads running on the Red Hat OpenShift Container Platform.
-The project aims to adjust these estimations during the course of application execution to avoid under- and overutilization.
-For many real-life applications, manually estimating resource consumption patterns and tuning pod CPU and memory requirements accordingly can be difficult.
-Existing solutions that adaptively scale pods based on on-the-fly monitoring can be inefficient when dealing with highly dynamic application behavior.
-Instead, AppLearner takes a proactive approach by defining a provisioning plan for an application through learning and predicting its resource consumption patterns over time.
-To accomplish this, the project utilizes time-series CPU/Memory usage data provided by Prometheus to learn and forecast future resource usage.
+AppLearner is a deep learning project that aims to address the challenge of accurately estimating resource requirements for workloads running on the Red Hat OpenShift Container Platform.
+The objective is to dynamically adjust these estimations during the course of application execution, optimizing resource utilization and avoiding under- and overutilization scenarios.

+In real-life applications, manually estimating resource consumption patterns can be a difficult task, leading to suboptimal resource provisioning.
+While there are existing solutions that adaptively scale pods based on on-the-fly monitoring, they may prove inefficient when the application behavior is highly dynamic.
+AppLearner takes a proactive approach by leveraging deep learning techniques to learn and predict resource consumption patterns over time.
+By analyzing time-series CPU/memory usage data provided by Prometheus, AppLearner aims to generate accurate resource provisioning plans for applications.

 ## Background

-### Kubernetes (K8)
+### Kubernetes (Kubernetes or K8s)

 Kubernetes is an open-source software platform used for managing, automating, deploying, and hosting containerized applications.
-It provides a robust framework for managing containerized workloads and services, making it easier to scale, update, and maintain applications in a distributed environment.
+It provides a framework for running and coordinating containerized workloads across a cluster of machines.
+Key concepts in Kubernetes include:

-### Kubernetes Cluster
+#### Kubernetes Cluster

-A Kubernetes cluster is a collection of node machines that are responsible for running containerized applications.
-When working with Kubernetes, you operate within the context of a cluster.
-The cluster manages the deployment and execution of your applications, ensuring high availability and scalability.
+A Kubernetes cluster is a collection of nodes that work together to run containerized applications.
+It consists of one or more master nodes responsible for managing the cluster and multiple worker nodes that execute the applications.
+Running a Kubernetes cluster allows you to harness the power of containerization and orchestration for efficient application deployment and scaling.

-### Kubernetes Node
+#### Kubernetes Node

-A Kubernetes node refers to a physical or virtual machine within a cluster that runs pods.
-Pods are the smallest deployable units of the Kubernetes ecosystem, representing one or more containers running together.
-Nodes provide the necessary resources and services to execute your application containers, including the container runtime and other essential components.
+Nodes are the individual machines (physical or virtual) that form part of a Kubernetes cluster.
+They serve as the execution environment for pods, which are the smallest deployable units in Kubernetes.
+Each node has all the necessary components, such as the container runtime and other essential services, to run your application containers.

-### Kubernetes Pod
+#### Kubernetes Pod

-A Kubernetes pod is the fundamental unit of execution in Kubernetes.
-It represents a group of one or more containers that are deployed together on a cluster.
-Pods enable co-location and communication between containers within the same logical application.
-Each pod has its own unique IP address and shares the same network namespace, allowing containers within a pod to communicate with each other using localhost.
+A pod is a fundamental building block in the Kubernetes ecosystem.
+It represents a group of one or more containers that are tightly coupled and share resources within the same execution context.
+Pods are scheduled and run on nodes within the cluster.
+They provide a way to encapsulate and manage containers as a single cohesive unit, allowing applications to run efficiently and be scaled easily.

-### Kubernetes Container
+#### Kubernetes Container

-A Kubernetes container is a lightweight, standalone, and executable software package that includes everything needed to run a specific task or application.
-Containers provide a consistent runtime environment by bundling the application code, dependencies, libraries, and configuration files together.
-They offer portability and reproducibility, ensuring consistent behavior regardless of the underlying infrastructure.
+In Kubernetes, a container refers to a standardized, lightweight, and isolated runtime environment for running a specific task or application.
+Containers package the application code along with its dependencies, libraries, and configuration, enabling consistent behavior regardless of the underlying infrastructure.

-### Kubernetes Namespace
+#### Kubernetes Namespace

-In Kubernetes, a namespace is a virtual cluster that provides a scope for resources.
-Namespaces allow you to logically divide a physical cluster into multiple virtual clusters, making it easier to manage and organize your applications.
-Each namespace has its own set of resources, such as pods, services, and configuration, providing isolation and separation between different teams or projects within the same physical cluster.
+A namespace in Kubernetes is a virtual cluster that provides a way to divide a physical cluster into multiple logical clusters.
+Namespaces enable different teams or projects to coexist within the same Kubernetes cluster while isolating resources and providing a level of separation.
+They help in organizing and managing complex deployments with multiple applications running concurrently.

-## Prometheus
+### Prometheus

-Prometheus is an open-source monitoring system widely used in the Kubernetes ecosystem.
-It collects time-series data on various aspects of a Kubernetes cluster, including running pods, nodes, and more.
-Prometheus gathers metrics such as CPU usage and memory usage, providing real-time insights into the performance and health of applications.
-This data helps users troubleshoot issues, optimize resource allocation, and gain a comprehensive understanding of their applications' behavior.
+Prometheus is an open-source monitoring system commonly used in Kubernetes environments.
+It collects and stores time-series data on various aspects of the system, including pods, nodes, and other resources.
+Prometheus provides a rich set of metrics, such as CPU usage and memory usage, allowing users to gain insights into their applications' performance and troubleshoot issues in real time.
+By integrating with Prometheus, AppLearner leverages these metrics to analyze resource consumption patterns and make informed decisions for resource provisioning.

+## Work in Progress

+Please note that this README file is a work in progress.
+The project is still under active development, and additional information, including detailed instructions, usage examples, and results, will be added in subsequent updates.
+Stay tuned for further updates and releases!